How do I become a volunteer?

 - sorting/distributing recyclable materials

-- Summer Programs (July & August); at the library and select community locations
+- Summer Programs (July/August): at the library and select locations around Stratford

-Orientation and training supports each volunteer duty to ensure that your volunteer experience is productive, enjoyable, and rewarding.
+Orientation and training will ensure that your volunteer experience is productive, enjoyable, and rewarding.
 Some positions require Background Checks, the cost of which will be reimbursed to you.